 |

-cabin in West Seattle
+West Seattle

 |

-| Jan |
+Jan |

 1852 |

-Thurston
+Thurston County

-included north of Cowlitz and west of Cascades
+established which included north of Cowlitz and

 |